vasyutin/smacro/README.md

 #### How to build with QMake in Windows

 In Windows you don't have to make install step.
 You have to do it manually.
-'Change directory' to folder **<project path>\projects\qmake** and run the following command in the command prompt
+'Change directory' to folder `project-root\projects\qmake` and run the following command in the command prompt

 ```sh
 $ qmake smacro.pro
 ```
 Then run the make tool that is installed in your system and is able to build Qt projects (depending on your setup it can be **nmake**, **make** etc.)

-After that step put the result file **<project path>\build\release\smacro.exe** in the directory, that is listed in your PATH environment variable, to ensure that it can be called from a command prompt.
+After that step put the result file `project-root\build\release\smacro.exe` in the directory, that is listed in your PATH environment variable, to ensure that it can be called from a command prompt.

 #### How to build with Qt Creator (Linux and Windows)